samalba/image-spider/README.md

 * This interface code is separate from the spider code.
 Multiple spiders can be deployed simultaneously to share the workload.
 The spiders are written so as to use dotCloud workers, as requested.
-Otherwise I would probably have chosen to use a python pool of workers, to gain more programatic control over them.
+Otherwise I would probably have chosen to use a python pool of workers, to gain more programmatic control over them.

 * REST methods correspond to controller methods.